We also

 Past Event

-March 16, 2019 at 2 PM – 3 PM
+at 2 PM – 3 PM

-Astoria Blvd, Astoria, NY 11102, United States
+14-01 Astoria Blvd, Astoria, NY 11102, United

-Woodside Players of Queens present local performing artists!
+The Woodside Players of Queens present local

-Woodside Players of Queens present local artists in a coffeehouse setting for a
+The Woodside Players of Queens present local

+music, comedy and more!
+Free admission.
 More info 631 898 4205.
-Great for groups
+Great for

 ___________________________________________________________________